The Secret Life of SATs Papers: 35 Facts You Didn’t Know

 In short, cognitive domains are the type of cognitive skills and abilities that each question is assessed against.
 And, interestingly, they are an often neglected part of the test framework when people create mock or sample papers, but they are an essential element of the test development process.

-The four cognitive domains are as following:
+The four cognitive domains are as follows:

 - The first cognitive domain is Depth of Understanding.
 This strand is used to assess the demand associated with recalling facts and using procedures to solve problems.